Denmark: Radial bike tour around Copenhagen

 Condition of cycle paths

-You cycle in flat to slightly hilly terrain with an altitude difference up to 150m.
+You cycle in flat to slightly hilly terrain with differences in altitude of up to approx. 150 m.

 Available rental bikes